 Use a pearly, not frosty highlighter

 Stay far, far away from frosty or iridescent highlighter shades, as these light-reflecting effects actually accentuate fine lines and creases.
 They also appear highly unnatural and painted on, just sitting atop the skin instead of blending into it.
 “For highlight and radiance, avoid frosts and use creamy pearlescent textures instead,” Joseph says.
 According to Joseph, a multitasking highlighting stick like NYX Professional Makeup Strobe of Genius Holographic Stick should go beyond your upper cheekbones, and onto your eyelids, brow bone, cheekbones, even shoulders, clavicles, and more.
-Here’s how makeup can make your face look thinner.
+Next, find out which makeup sale to shop.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!